Royal Borough of Kingston – Jubilee Square

 Esdras de Costa, a BA Design Marketing graduate worked on the naming and history panels, carefully designing a colour palette and identity for the square, weaving in some historical photographs and background information.

-“I got thrilled by the opportunity to collaborate on such valuable project as Jubilee Square, which has given me the chance to connect to the local community and their history through my designs.
+“I got thrilled by the opportunity to collaborate on such a valuable project as Jubilee Square, which has given me the chance to connect to the local community and their history through my designs.
 On those I celebrate how vibrant, lively and diverse New Malden is, contributing to this exciting public space”

 Molly O’Neill created a stunning blue and yellow design to highlight the Bee Story, giving people a place to reflect and contemplate their environment, nature and the stunning planting.
 Molly says: “It was really exciting getting the opportunity to work with the space at Jubilee Square, being able to bring some colour to its walls.
 It was also a great chance to get involved with working alongside the community in New Malden.”